SXV357/Online-Product-Marketplace/README.md

 - Includes a button that the user can select to return back to the main menu

 Relationship to other classes: Interacts with the InitialClient class to handle users creating a new customer account or seller account.

-## UserGUI
-The interface associated with allowing users to either create an account or log into an existing account
-- Constructs the GUI containing two buttons, one for allowing the user to create a new account, and one for allowing the user to log in with an existing account

-Relationship to other classes: This GUI is invoked through InitialClient when the user launches the application and is linked to the SignUpGUI and LoginGUI classes since the user can choose to go back to this GUI from either menu.

 ## Server
 Class that handles server host and port connection and thread allocation.